Our Story

 Holler Family Story:

 Four out of the five members of the Holler family are affected by Muscular Dystrophy.
-Emily, (mother), Olivia (daughter), Isabella (daughter) and Bode (son) have all displayed similar muscular weaknesses.
+Emily (mother), Olivia (daughter), Isabella (daughter), and Bode (son) have all displayed similar muscular weaknesses.
 Their story began when Olivia was diagnosed with Congenital Myopathy with restrictive lung disease just before her 13th birthday.
-Olivia’s disease rapidly progressed and she now uses a power wheelchair to conserve energy and respiratory function but is still able to walk.
-Olivia graduated from Mizzou with a journalism degree in 2023.
-She has found an outlet for her voice through advocating for disability awareness and inclusion in the community, alongside her work as a self-employed digital marketing professional.